django-tastypie/django-tastypie/docs/resources.rst

       be called once for each object requested.
     - ``False`` indicates a response showing the details for an item

-This method is responsible for invoking the the :meth:`dehydrate` method of all the fields in the resource.
+This method is responsible for invoking the :meth:`dehydrate` method of all the fields in the resource.
 Additionally, it calls :meth:`Resource.dehydrate`.